-At Yale Urology, we are committed to helping men with prostate cancer by using leading-edge and minimally invasive procedures wherever possible.
+Our team is committed to helping men with prostate cancer by prioritizing minimally-invasive procedures whenever possible.

 The Artemis Device uses proprietary, next-generation, 3D technology.
 This innovative device lets doctors virtually see inside the prostate while performing a prostate biopsy.
 As a result, the accuracy in performing biopsies is greatly increased, which helps to improve the diagnosis and manage the progression of prostate cancer.